thorstenhuhn/logview/README.md

 **-o, \-\-offset days**
 Retrieve archived log file for `day` days in the past.

-CONFIGURATION FILE
+CONFIGURATION FILES
-**logview** reads everything about the log files it should open from a configuration file `$HOME/.logview.yml`.
+**logview** reads everything about the log files it should open from the following locations:

+- /etc/logview.yml
+- /etc/logview.d/*.yml
+- $LOGVIEW_CONF_D/*.yml
+- ~/.logview.yml

 A simple configuration file looks like this:

 ```yaml
 ---